ivoklimsa/DockerVSB/lab-4/README.md

 When all 6 nodes are running, move on to the next step.

 ## <a name="Task6"></a>Task 6: Failure and recovery
 The next exercise simulates a node failure.
-When a node fails the containers that were running there are, of course, lost as well.
-Swarm is constantly monitoring the state of the cluster, and when it detects an anomoly it attemps to bring the cluster back in to compliance.
+When a node fails, the containers that were running there are, of course, lost as well.
+Swarm is constantly monitoring the state of the cluster, and when it detects an anomaly, it attempts to bring the cluster back into compliance.

 ### Failure and recovery

-In it's current state, Swarm expects there to be six instances of the appserver.
-When the node "fails" thre of those instances will go out of service.
+In its current state, Swarm expects there to be six instances of the appserver.
+When the node "fails", three of those instances will go out of service.

 1. Putting a node into *drain* mode forces it to stop all the running containers it hosts, as well as preventing it from running any additional containers.